 National Depression Screening Day

 Today is National Depression Screening Day.
-Many mental health organizations participate to encourage screening, including Mental Health America’s B4Stage4 campaign.
-Stage 4 is often attributed to the stages of cancer or other terminal physical disease.
+Many mental health organizations participate to encourage screening, including Mental Health America.
+They have a B4Stage4 campaign with the stage 4 often attributed to the stages of cancer or other terminal physical disease.
 But it also applies to mental health.
 In the case of cancer, stage 4 means that the situation is urgent and critical.
 The key is to stop the progression as soon as the disease can be detected, which is usually at stage 1.

 In the case of mental health, the progression and strategy is similar.
 It’s just as important to assess and treat or prevent.
 You can screen yourself here for depression, anxiety or other conditions.